predomics/gpredomics/docs/data.md

 ## Format

-The X and Y files must be structured as follows:
+The X and y files must be structured as follows:

 `X.tsv` : features by rows and samples by columns; first column contains feature names, subsequent columns contain numeric values per sample.
 | feature |	sample_a | sample_b	| sample_c